HomeeventsThe World Toilet Day!

 Sustainable Development Goal 6, established by the UN, has the target to eliminate open defecation and ensure everyone has access to a toilet by 2030.

-Open defecation is against human rights both for men and women, but especially for the latter because they are more discriminated against.
-The lack of privacy and toilets make it difficult for women to handle menstruation and pregnancies.
-So women stay home during menstruation if school or workplace doesn’t have adequate sanitation services.
-Moreover, they often go out when it’s dark not to be seen but being vulnerable to violence.
+Open defecation is against human rights, both for men and women, but especially for the latter because they are more discriminated against.
+The lack of privacy and toilets makes it difficult for women to handle menstruation and pregnancy.
+So women stay home during menstruation if the school or workplace doesn’t have adequate sanitation services.
+Moreover, they often go out when it’s dark, not to be seen, but they are vulnerable to violence.
 In addition, some of them drink less to avoid going to the toilet often.
 This may cause urinary tract infections, chronic constipation, other gastric disorders, and dehydration.

-Besides, there are sanitation workers, who are essentials, risk their health, safety, and dignity, too.
-They empty toilet pits and septic tanks; enter inspection holes and sewers to fix and/or unlock them; transport fecal matter; work at treatment plants; look at sanitation facilities.
+Besides, there are sanitation workers, who are essential, risking their health, safety, and dignity, too.
+They empty toilet pits and septic tanks; enter inspection holes and sewers to fix and/or unlock them; transport fecal matter; work at treatment plants; and look at sanitation facilities.
 They face the possibility of disease and even death, so they deserve the highest level of protection.

 Every year the World Toilet Day has a different theme.
-This year the theme is the priority of better sanitation accessibility.
-Here are the previous ones:
+Here is a list of the themes:

 • 2017 – Wastewater: a safe and sustainable treatment of wastewater.